xapian/xapian/xapian-core/docs/scalability.rst

 ===========

 People often want to know how Xapian will scale.
-The short answer is "very well" - a previous version of the software powered BrightStation's Webtop search engine, which offered a search over around 500 million web pages (around 1.5 terabytes of database files).
+The short answer is "very well" - an early version of the software powered the (now defunct) Webtop search engine, which offered a search over around 500 million web pages (around 1.5 terabytes of database files).
 Searches took less than a second.

-In terms of current deployments, `gmane <http://search.gmane.org/>`_ indexes and searches 90 million mail messages on a single server at the time of writing (2011), and we've had user reports of systems with more 250 million documents.
+In terms of current deployments, `gmane <http://search.gmane.org/>`_ indexes and searches nearly 100 million mail messages on a single server at the time of writing (2012), and we've had user reports of systems with more than 250 million documents.

 Benchmarking
 ------------